shyamanurag/trading-system-new/ENVIRONMENT_VARIABLES_ANALYSIS.md

 2. **Add VITE_API_URL** to DigitalOcean environment variables
 3. **Verify n8n webhook URL** - which one is correct?
 4. **Create local .env file** for development (not tracked in git)
+5. **Add WebSocket configuration** to both production and development environments

 ## Security Notes

 - The JWT_SECRET and ENCRYPTION_KEY should be different between environments
 - Database credentials are correctly different
 - Webhook secrets should be environment-specific
+- WebSocket SSL/TLS should be enabled in production
+- Rate limiting and circuit breaker settings should be stricter in production